 If you are worried that you will get a flimsy stand because of the price, don’t be.
 This miter saw stand is made for heavy-duty construction use.
 It can hold up to 500 pounds of weight and 10 feet of material without a problem.
 You can also use this stand with any miter saw that you use no matter the model or brand.
 It is also completely foldable.

 The downsides come mainly in the form of what it is missing.
 You have to buy a separate wheel kit if you want wheels.
-I would say that these are essential so add them into the price.
+I would say that these are essential so add them to the price.
 Also, the 10 feet of wood capacity is not really enough for some users.

 At the end of the day, there will be some give and take with a budget saw.
-If you need heavy duty without heavy duty prices, this could be the choice for you.
+If you need heavy duty without heavy-duty prices, this could be the choice for you.

 The next product on our list brings us back to DeWalt.
-This usually means that you are going to have a slightly more high price but quality that is nearly unmatched.
+This usually means that you are going to have a slightly more high price but a quality that is nearly unmatched.
 Luckily, though, customers of this DeWalt product reported better customer service than the customers of the last DeWalt product we went over.

 This stand is lightweight at only 35 pounds meaning it should be extremely portable.
 However, it, unfortunately, doesn’t have wheels which hurts that somewhat.
 It will, on the other hand, support up to 500 pounds and 16 feet of material so that it will work for even your largest products without a problem.
 If you need more room, though, extension lock levers will allow you to extend the tablespace if needed.